 Hey, my name is Preston.
 I graduated from Vanderbilt University in 2011, moved up to Jackson, Wyoming for a few years to work with the church and play in the mountains, and now attend Regent College in Vancouver, BC.
 I have a lovely wife named Deanna who I get to share life with daily, and we really hope our lives point people to Jesus.

-I hope this blog gives you a snapshot of my life and who I am.
+I hope this blog gives you a snapshot of my life as a husband, a disciple, and a guy who loves being outside and seeing what there is to see.
 More importantly, I hope it offers a helpful perspective for you on who God is and what He's about.
-Feel free to ask questions about either!
+Feel free to ask questions about either.

 Such a refreshing reminder to me today.
 DO NOT WORRY.
 We have a God who is bigger than our needs.
 Our finances.
 Our relationships, our fears, our families, and our futures.
 He loves us very much.
 He is for us.

 I want to seek his kingdom first this day (v.33).
 Nothing is more important in this world.
 We have nothing else to worry about.

 I Thessalonians 4:13-14 “Brothers and sisters, we do not want you to be uninformed about those who sleep in death, so that you do not grieve like the rest of mankind, who have no hope.
 For we believe that Jesus died and rose again, and so we believe that God will bring with Jesus those who have fallen asleep in him.”

 Friends of Karen, we have been grieving her loss this past week.
 There has been many tears, emotions, confirmed fears, and unanswered questions.